ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Experiments and Evaluation

-Modality-specific analysis reveals that while structural information (\textit{ORACAL-base}) is effective for curated benchmarks, semantic enrichment (\textit{ORACAL-enrich}) provides superior invariance on complex, out-of-distribution datasets like DAppScan.
-By fusing both, \textit{ORACAL-all} achieves 72.82\% F1 on DAppScan, a +10.82\% lead over MANDO-HGT, demonstrating that multimodal integration is essential for capturing high-level logic that generalizes to industrial-grade contracts.

-This trend is further supported by the Receiver Operating Characteristic (ROC) curves shown in Figure \ref{fig:roc_comparison}.
-On the SoliAudit dataset, ORACAL-all achieves a high Area Under the Curve (AUC) of 0.96, followed by ORACAL-base (0.95), while SCVHunter exhibits a lower curve with an AUC of 0.73.
-A similar trend is observed in CGTWeakness, where ORACAL-all maintains an AUC of 0.96.
-A notable performance gap appears in the real-world DAppScan dataset, where current SOTA methods exhibit limitations: SCVHunter's AUC decreases to 0.39, while ORACAL-all maintains resilience with an AUC of 0.76.
-The slope of ORACAL's curve near the y-axis across all datasets demonstrates its ability to maintain a high True Positive Rate (TPR) at low False Positive Rates (FPR), which is practical for security tools seeking to minimize manual audit overhead.
+\textbf{ROC analysis.} Figure \ref{fig:roc_comparison} further corroborates these findings.
+On SoliAudit and CGTWeakness, ORACAL-node-edge Causal achieves an AUC of 0.96, while SCVHunter lags at 0.73.
+The performance gap is most pronounced on DAppScan, where SCVHunter's AUC drops to 0.39, whereas ORACAL-node-edge Causal maintains an AUC of 0.76.
+Across all datasets, ORACAL's steep initial curve near the y-axis indicates a consistently high True Positive Rate at low False Positive Rates, making it practical for security auditing tools that seek to minimize unnecessary manual review overhead.

-\textbf{Robustness result.} The results of the evasion attacks are summarized in Table \ref{table:evasion_attack_results}.
-Quantitative analysis reveals that ORACAL-all maintains stability compared to SOTA GNN models.
-While SCVHunter exhibits a significant performance degradation under HSAttack, with a Macro F1 decrease of up to 18.58\% and an Attack Success Rate (ASR) of 18.73\% on SoliAudit, ORACAL-all remains relatively stable.
-Specifically, under the same HSAttack structural perturbation, ORACAL-all's F1 score decreases by only 2.35\% on SoliAudit and 2.18\% on DAppScan, maintaining an ASR between 2.88\%--3.21\%.

-The robustness of ORACAL-all is also profoundly evident in the textual and combined attack scenarios.
-As highlighted in Table \ref{table:evasion_attack_results}, the model exhibits exceptional resilience against textual adversarial perturbations (SubAttack), achieving the lowest ASR ($\sim$2.0\%) and minimal F1 degradation (1.11\%--1.84\%) across all datasets.
-Even in the "Both" scenario, where both structural and textual attacks are applied simultaneously to simulate a worst-case evasion attempt, ORACAL-all preserves a high Macro F1 score of 85.91\% on SoliAudit, with its performance degradation (-4.57\%) still being significantly lower than that of any single structural attack on baseline SOTA models (exemplified by the -9.69\% decrease for MANDO-HGT).

-This notable robustness can be attributed to two core mechanisms in ORACAL's architecture: (i) \textit{Multimodal Redundancy}: The fusion of diverse modalities (graph topology and semantic enrichment) provides a "fail-safe" mechanism.
-If an attacker corrupts the graph structure, the model can still rely on the invariant semantic cues in the enriched text, and vice versa. (ii) \textit{Causal Attention Learning}: By disentangling causal invariant features from spurious correlations, ORACAL's training paradigm filters out adversarial noise that does not align with the true underlying causes of vulnerabilities, thereby preventing the model from being easily misled by superficial perturbations.